 Appropriations Ledger - The appropriations ledger is used to summarize appropriations, disbursements, and encumbrances, by fund and account.
-In addition, the ledger accommodates the encumbering of obligations of the Village, the check/check issued for the payment of the obligation, and necessary adjustments to an appropriation account.
-The ledger also facilitates budgetary control by enabling the Clerk Treasurer to keep the Village's disbursements and encumbrances within the amounts appropriated by Council.
+In addition, the ledger accommodates the encumbering of obligations of the village, the check issued for the payment of the obligation, and necessary adjustments to an appropriation account.
+The ledger also facilitates budgetary control by enabling the fiscal officer to keep the village's disbursements and encumbrances within the amounts appropriated by council.
 The unencumbered appropriation balance provides information on the amount available for obligations.
 At the end of each month, month-to-date totals and year-to-date totals are to be recorded.